Federal Agency for Child and Youth Protection in the Media: Role and responsibilities

-However, as often it may not be immediately apparent whether a particular work has content as described in § 15, 2 JSchG, the Bundesprüfstelle is able to index such media for the purpose of clarification.
-The Bundesprüfstelle has consequently indexed works which deny the Holocaust, which would be indictable as Volksverhetzung or as bringing the memory of the deceased into disrepute, when the public prosecutor's office was not able to proceed further at that point.
+However, as often it may not be immediately apparent whether a particular work has content as described in § 15, 2 JSchG, the Federal Review Board is able to index such media for the purpose of clarification.
+The Federal Review Board has consequently indexed works which deny the Holocaust—which would be indictable as Volksverhetzung—or which brings the memory of the deceased into disrepute, when the public prosecutor's office was not able to proceed further at that point.

-Upon the application (Antrag) of a youth welfare office or at the request of an accredited non-governmental youth organisation, the BPjM examines whether a written work, film, computer game or other media product has content they consider harmful to young persons.
-If an application is made by a government body, the BPjM must always examine the media work.
-If a non-governmental body makes a request, the BPjM can decide itself if it needs to take action.
+Upon the application (Antrag) of a youth welfare office or at the request of an accredited non-governmental youth organization, the BzKJ examines whether a written work, film, computer game or other media product has content they consider harmful to young persons.
+If an application is made by a government body, the BzKJ must always examine the media work.
+If a non-governmental body makes a request, the BzKJ can decide for itself if it needs to take action.
 No organization or individual other than the prescribed government bodies may make an Antrag.
-In practice applications are normally made by the youth welfare offices.
+In practice, applications are normally made by the youth welfare offices.

 The indexing process

-The authors, producers or rightsholders of the work in question are notified of the application or request for indexing.
+The authors, producers, and the rights-holders of the work in question are notified of the application or request for indexing.
 They have the right to a legal hearing.

-The Bundesprüfstelle may not continue with the indexing process, if one of the following requirements if met:
+The Bundesprüfstelle may not continue with the indexing process if it is one of the following: